 It is no secret that the fall / autumn season attracts many photographers to the most scenic locations of the world.
 Photographing fall foliage is a rewarding experience, as it presents very unique opportunities when capturing the transformation of otherwise boring locations into stunning displays of color.
 I have been photographing fall colors for many years now and I have been fortunate to acquire some knowledge on what specific tools and photography techniques work best in the field.
-Having just come back from a fall photography workshop in southwest Colorado, where I had a chance to spend time with some amazing photographers from all over the US, I wanted to share a few tips with our readers on how to best capture fall foliage.
+In this article, I want to share a few tips with our readers on how to best capture fall foliage.

 While it might be tempting to just head out to photograph fall colors when you see leaves change outside your house, you might want to spend some time researching the locations you are about to visit beforehand.
 The main reason for this is differences in foliage timing – even slight differences in elevation can drastically influence how early or late fall colors will show up.
 For example, we normally don’t see fall colors until late October in Denver, and yet if you plan on visiting some of the scenic mountains of Colorado, you will find that most colors will be gone by then, since everything starts about a month early at higher elevations.
 In addition, there might be seasonal drifts and other weather patterns that might change exactly when fall colors will change.
 Droughts, rainfall, winds, freezing temperatures and early snow can all impact how soon trees will change their colors and how long their leaves will remain on them.
 It is therefore important to plan well in advance, hopefully at least a few weeks before colors start to change at higher elevations.
 Ideally, it is best to scout the area beforehand or rely on reports from local residents, so that you know exactly when to plan out your trip.